atroughton0/DES222_Journal/index.md

     return redirect(url_for('journal')) #Load page
 ```
 Copiolet AI assistance was used in troubleshooting how to upload images after many errors.
 This function was successful at storing text input which again will be later referd to when viewing entries for a date.
-Storing output can be seen below.
+Storing output can be seen below along with the folder creation for dates with an image assigned.

 ```
 {